esper-io/dev-docs/docs/home/console.md

 If the `Default Android launcher` is **unchecked**, Esper Device agent will take admin control of the device and only approved apps can be installed or used.
 All features of Esper Device agents will be functional in this case.

 - **Preloaded Apps** - The next section is of Preloaded (IN-ROM) apps where user may enter package names of apps that are already existing in the device to approve them to show up on the device after provisioning.
-The package names must be entered seperated by commas.
+The package names must be entered separated by commas.

 - **Private (uploaded) Apps** - The next section is for Private(uploaded) apps.
 User needs to upload APK files on App Management previously.
 Once uploaded, in template, user may click on the app from the dropdown, select the version and click on `Add` to add the private app to the template.